lindzeyn/lab-directory-streams/README.md

 # Lab: Exploring Directories in UNIX

 In this lab, we will be using the POSIX interface to explore the directory structure of a UNIX machine.

-## What's Given

 Let's see how `man` pages can help us figure out what the provided code is doing.

 `DIR` is simply a type that represents a directory stream.